Static Variable in Java (with Examples)

 e.display();

-// Similarly, create the second object of the class and pass the two arguments.
+// Similarly, create the second object of the class and pass two arguments to its constructor.

 Employee e1 = new Employee("Deep", 321);